MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OMEConfiguration.md

 The ExternalMailExpiryInDays parameter specifies the number of days that the encrypted message is available to external recipients in the Microsoft 365 portal.
 A valid value is an integer from 0 to 730.
 The value 0 means the messages will never expire.
 The default value is 0.

+ExternalMailExpiryInDays cannot be updated in the default OME configuration.
+Create a customized configuration to apply ExternalMailExpiryInDays.

 ```yaml
 Type: String
 Parameter Sets: Int32